vacp2p/mvds/README.md

 Usage of simulation/simulation.go:
   -communicating int
-    	amount of nodes sending messages (default 2) -interval int
+    	amount of nodes sending messages (default 2) -interactive int
+    	amount of nodes to use INTERACTIVE mode, the rest will be BATCH (default 3) -interval int
     	seconds between messages (default 5)
   -nodes int